 15. FINANCIAL SECURITY AND GUARANTY

-As a condition precedent to entering into this Agreement, and as a continuing condition to the performance by Frontera under this Agreement. , EPMI agrees to provide to Frontera, and to maintain throughout the Term, adequate financial security to guarantee to Frontera all payments due Frontera under this Agreement in the form of either (i) an initial irrevocable letter of credit in favor of Frontera in the total amount of Forty Five Million ($45,000,000) Dollars, in the form and drawn upon a bank acceptable to Frontera having a bank rating of not less than A; or (ii) an initial guaranty of Forty Five Million ($45,000,000) Dollars payment of all payments due from EPMI in favor of Frontera in the form set forth on Exhibit E (Form of Parent Guaranty) to this Agreement issued by EPMI’s parent company, Enron Corp.
-As a condition precedent to entering into this Agreement, and as a continuing condition to the performance by EPMI under this Agreement, Frontera agrees to provide to EPMI, and to maintain throughout the Term, adequate financial security to guarantee to EPMI all payments due EPMI under this Agreement in the form of either (i) an initial irrevocable letter of credit in favor of EPMI in the total amount of Fifteen Million ($15,000,000) Dollars, in the form and drawn upon a bank acceptable to EPMI having a bank rating of not less than A; or (ii) an initial guaranty in the form set forth on Exhibit G in the amount of Fifteen Million ($15,000,000) Dollars issued by Frontera’s parent company, TECO Power Services Corporation.
+As a condition precedent to entering into this Agreement, and as a continuing condition to the performance by Frontera under this Agreement, EPMI agrees to provide to Frontera, and to maintain throughout the Term, adequate financial security to guarantee to Frontera all payments due Frontera under this Agreement in the form of either (i) an irrevocable letter of credit in favor of Frontera in the initial total amount of Forty Five Million ($45,000,000) Dollars, in the form and drawn upon a bank acceptable to Frontera having a bank rating of not less than A; or (ii) a guaranty of payment of all payments due from EPMI in favor of Frontera in the initial amount of Forty Five Million ($45,000,000) Dollars and in the form set forth on Exhibit E to this Agreement issued by EPMI’s parent company, Enron Corp.
+As a condition precedent to entering into this Agreement, and as a continuing condition to the performance by EPMI under this Agreement, Frontera agrees to provide to EPMI, and to maintain throughout the Term, adequate financial security to guarantee to EPMI all payments due EPMI under this Agreement in the form of either (i) an irrevocable letter of credit in favor of EPMI in the initial total amount of Fifteen Million ($15,000,000) Dollars, in the form and drawn upon a bank acceptable to EPMI having a bank rating of not less than A; or (ii) a guaranty in the form set forth on Exhibit G in the initial amount of Fifteen Million ($15,000,000) Dollars issued by Frontera’s parent company, TECO Power Services Corporation.
 The Financial Security identified above is the financial security believed to be necessary by the Parties in order to enter into the Transactions currently contemplated by the Agreement and pursuant to the Trading and Risk Policy in effect on the Effective Date hereof.
 In the event that the Risk Management Committee changes the Trading and Risk Policy or the types/quantities of Transactions to be consummated under this Agreement, the Parties may seek to increase the levels of Financial Security.

 16. PAYMENTS AND FEES